 \subsection{Results}

-Classification results for each architecture and GCC compilation setting are presented in Tables~\ref{tab:x86_classification_results} (X86-64), \ref{tab:arm_classification_results} (ARM), and \ref{tab:riscv_classification_results} (RISC-V).
-In general, test-bed functions could be classified from HPC values with considerable effectiveness, albeit with notable differences with respect to architecture and privilege mode.
+The data collection and training processes were orchestrated by a Python script using Scikit-Learn~\cite{scikit-learn} on a workstation with an Intel i7-6700k CPU (quad-core at 4.0GHz) and 16GB RM, taking approximately 14 hours (data collection) and 30 hours (training).
+Classification results for each platform and GCC compilation setting are presented in Tables~\ref{tab:x86_classification_results} (X86-64), \ref{tab:arm_classification_results} (ARM), and \ref{tab:riscv_classification_results} (RISC-V).
+In general, functions could be classified from HPC values with considerable effectiveness, albeit with notable differences with respect to the architecture and privilege mode.
 Worst-case performances occurred where only unprivileged counters were used with the mixed GCC data sets, i.e.\ 48.29\% (X86-64; one HPC) and 83.81\% (RISC-V; three HPCs).
 Mixed compilation parameters generally correlated with a significant accuracy degradation of 2--16\% depending on the architecture and privilege mode.
 In contrast, the best cases corresponded to scenarios where all HPCs were used for specific compilation settings: 97.33\%--99.70\% (X86-64), 90.68\%--96.81\% (ARM), and 86.22--93.34\% (RISC-V).
-We can tentatively conclude that more HPCs confers more discriminitive power during classification, the availability of which are maximised during privileged execution.
+We can tentatively conclude that using more HPCs confers greater discriminitive power during classification, the availability of which are maximised during privileged execution.
 Further, tree-based models and ensembles tended to perform best out of all evaluated classifiers (18/20) with RF classifiers the best-performing (11/20).

-Confusion matrices were also produced to examine points of weakness across particular classes using the mixed GCC data sets and the best-performing classifiers, shown in Fig.~\ref{fig:confusion_matrix_x86} for X86-64 (see Appendix~\ref{sec:other_confusion_matrices} for ARM and RISC-V).
-We observe confusion occurring in functions with structural similarities when fewer counters are used (Fig.~\ref{fig:classify_x86_unpriv}).
+Confusion matrices were produced for examining class-level performance weaknesses using the mixed GCC data sets and the best-performing classifiers (see Fig.~\ref{fig:confusion_matrix_x86} for X86-64; Appendix~\ref{sec:other_confusion_matrices} for ARM and RISC-V).
+Confusion is observed in functions with structural similarities when fewer counters are used (Fig.~\ref{fig:classify_x86_unpriv}).
 For instance, the encryption and decryption functions for ChaCha20-Poly1305, DES, 3DES, and AES in certain modes of operation (e.g.\ CTR and CBC), and RSA encryption, decryption, signature and verification.
-These errors resolved where more HPCs were available where greatly reduced classification accuracy was observed.
+These errors resolved when more HPCs were available, where greatly reduced classification accuracy was observed.